Meet the Team

-Senior R&D Engineer
+Staff R&D Engineer

-Mr Kotfila graduated from RPI in 2005 with dual degrees in Computer Science and Philosophy.
+Mr. Kotfila graduated from RPI in 2005 with dual degrees in Computer Science and Philosophy.
 During his time at RPI he worked regularly as a research programmer in the area of computational cognitive engineering.
 After spending a few years over-seas with the US Peace Corps, Chris returned to the states and earned a masters degree in Library Science where he focused on issues of open access and scholarly communication.

 While working at Kitware, Chris is also working towards completing his doctorate in Informatics at the University at Albany.
 His research interests are in natural language processing, machine learning, knowledge organization and geographic information science.
 He is a native of Troy N.Y., an avid open source enthusiast, and a hopeless emacs user.

-- L. Hagen, T. M. Harrison, O. Uzuner, T. Fake, D. Lamanna, and C. Kotfila, Introducing textual analysis tools for policy informatics: a case study of e-petitions," in Proceedings of the International Conference on Digital Government Research, 2015.
+- L. Hagen, T. Harrison, Ö. Uzuner, T. Fake, D. Lamanna, and C. Kotfila, "Introducing textual analysis tools for policy informatics: a case study of e-petitions," in Proceedings of the International Conference on Digital Government Research, 2015.
 [URL]

-- B. Lee, C. Parr, C. Plaisant, B. B. Bederson, V. Veksler, W. D. Gray, and C. Kotfila, "TreePlus: interactive exploration of networks with enhanced tree layouts," IEEE Transactions on Visualization and Computer Graphics, vol. 12, no. 6, pp. 1414-1426, Nov.
+- B. Lee, C. Parr, C. Plaisant, B. Bederson, V. Veksler, W. Gray, and C. Kotfila, "TreePlus: interactive exploration of networks with enhanced tree layouts," IEEE Transactions on Visualization and Computer Graphics, vol. 12, no. 6, pp. 1414-1426, Nov.
 2006.
 [URL]